 If there is a problem with the camera, an error message will appear.
 Follow the onscreen instructions.
+If the problem persists, write down the error code (Errxx) and contact a Customer Support Help Desk.

 - (1) Error number - (2) Cause and countermeasures